greean/block_breaker/README.md

 # Block Breaker game

-A version of the old 'Block Breaker/ Arkenoid' game.
+A version of the old 'Block Breaker/ Arkanoid' game.
 Still in development.